Yoav666s/dnd-wiki/collections/_classes/nornfeld/rogue/mirage-dancer-2024.md

 # Level 9: Dance of Deceit
 You always have [[Mirror Image]] prepared.
 With this feature, you can cast it without a spell slot or components, and your spellcasting ability for it is Charisma.
 Once you cast it with this feature, you can't do it again until you finish a Short or Long Rest.

+If you use your Mirage feature while [[Mirror Image]] is active, the illusory duplicates created by this spell stay in the illusion's space instead of moving with you until you become visible.

 # Level 13: Greater Misdirection
 You always have [[Mislead]] prepared.
 With this feature, you can cast it without a spell slot or components, and your spellcasting ability for it is Charisma.
 Once you cast it with this feature, you can't do it again until you finish a Short or Long Rest.